HJoyce1/ISORRS/README.md

 ## Files for Specific Functions

 ### ISORRS_1Dsinglefieldline_asymmetries.py
 MAIN Module created to iterate over different conditons in the auroral region.
-Currently allows for temperature, width and field-aligned current strength to be varied over 'dawn' or 'dusk' conditions.
+Currently allows for temperature, width, number density and field-aligned current strength to be varied over 'dawn' or 'dusk' conditions.

+### ISORRS_planet_den_asym.py
+Version of the PLANET_SCALE_HEIGHTS module specifically designed to work with the ASYMMETRIES MAIN module above.
+Contains initial conditions for Jupiter and Saturn.

 ### pw_20190502.py
 MAIN Module - generic file to run overall - need to look into this more.
 I believe this was written so Carley could print out all